 Our family-friendly rating: 4.5 stars.
 The many childcare options are a draw for parents, and these ships are set up for fun with kids pools and other facilities for family fun like mini golf.
 Some ships have the DreamWorks Experience, and My Family Time Dining is a fantastic concept.
 Just- why no cots, Royal Caribbean?

 Minimum Age: The littlest Royal Caribbean passengers are 6 months of age.
-For transatlantic and transpacific voyages, 12 months is the minimum age.
+For transatlantic and transpacific voyages and sailings with more than three consecutive days at sea, 12 months is the minimum age.

 Kids Clubs: The youth and teen programs on Royal Caribbean cover ages 3-17, and there is also a Royal Babies and Tots Nursery.
 Ages 3-5 will enjoy the Aquanauts, 6-8 the Explorers and 9-11 the Voyagers, with fun supervised activities and learning.